v-sbradley/bacx-pr/topics/make-major-changes.md

     - To refresh your local branch at a command prompt, type these commands:
         1. **git checkout** *BranchName*
         1. **git pull origin master**
-    - To refresh your local branch using the web UI:
-        1. Open a pull request to merge from master to your working branch
-        1. Resolve any conflicts
-        1. Merge the changes

 5. After making your changes, [create a pull request](https://help.github.com/articles/creating-a-pull-request/) from